OpenNebula/docs/source/legacy_components/vcenter_driver/vcenter_driver.rst

 vCenter Datastore Drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The following section configures the vCenter datastore drivers, used to copy images to and from vCenter image datastores.
+They need to be uncommented.

 .. code::